 Sorghum is a grain ingredient that is far less common than others like Rice or Corn.
-You can learn more about Sorghum and why some brands use it in our article Sorghum In Dog Food.
+Due to this, we decided to write a dedicated article so you can learn more about Sorghum and why some brands use it called Sorghum In Dog Food.

 Sadly, Valu-Pak also uses a smaller portion of Rice Bran in some of its recipes.
-Rice Bran is a grain by-product that is made when White Rice is created.
+Rice Bran is a grain by-product that is made when White Rice is produced.

 Many believe that Rice Bran is a low-quality ingredient and inferior to whole rice, such as White Rice and Brown Rice.